 Late in 2012, the company moved from offices in Camp Hill, PA to Main Street in Mechanicsburg, PA and began hosting book release parties and author signing events at the venue.

-2013 is a big year for Sunbury.
-We will be an exhibitor at Book Expo America in New York at the end of May.
-Also, one of our books -- "The Cursed Man" by Keith Rommel -- is being made into a motion picture in Hollywood (filming continues into 2014).
+2013 was a big year for Sunbury.
+We were an exhibitor at Book Expo America in New York at the end of May.
+Also, one of our books -- "The Cursed Man" by Keith Rommel -- was being made into a motion picture in Hollywood (filming continues into 2014).
 The company continued to grow, achieving its best sales results in its history.

-Lawrence Knorr has been involved with book publishing for thirteen years.
+Lawrence Knorr has been involved with book publishing for fourteen years.
 He holds an MBA from Penn State University, and is a Project Management Professional (PMP).
 Lawrence's 30+ year career in information technology, as a programmer, analyst, project manager, CEO and Chief Information Officer has prepared him well for the "Age of Content" - the new era of eBooks, data integration, eCommerce and networks.
 Lawrence has taught business and project management courses for ten years, and is the author of eight books.
 He is also an award-winning digital artist.
-As of January 2013, Lawrence is the President of the MidAtlantic Book Publishers Association (MBPA).
+For a one-year term in 2013, Lawrence was the President of the MidAtlantic Book Publishers Association (MBPA).

 Tammi Knorr is the VP of Marketing for Sunbury Press.
 She has been with the company since 2010.
 Tammi has had a 20+ year career in IT.
 She is a former project controller for Deloitte.
 She is the previous owner/operator of West Shore Gallery, Inc., a fine art gallery and fine art photography service.
 She is an award-winning photographer and graphic designer.
 She is an expert in social media and book marketing, devising many unconventional campaigns.